leikareipa/leikareipa.github.io/blog/testing-a-medley-of-local-llms-for-coding/content.md

 Overall, the closed models took the cake, the newly-released phind:70b impressing me in particular.

 The open models are a mixed bag.
 They don't seem mature enough for serious use, but might be OK for some specific tasks, depending on your situation.
+It's worth noting that I put no extra effort into configuring these models, just firing them up in Ollama as-is &ndash; it may be possible to get better performance out of them with a more careful approach.

 The Qwen models did surprisingly poorly.
 One of their problems was that they tended to produce small syntax errors in code, which in these tests gave a failing grade.